ClaudiaYeung/TumblrTheme/README.md

 # TumblrTheme

-This is HTML/CSS code created around 2011 to create a Tumblr blog's theme.
-I aim to preserve the digital history and provide a glimpse into the aesthetics and interests of the Tumblr blog during its active period.
+ This code uses HTML/CSS to create a tumblr blog theme.
+The code includes a music player, blog posts, and links.
+Tumblr link is available upon request.